rozhix/rozhix/README.md

 # 👋 Hi, I'm Rozhina Taghdimi

-## 🎓 Ph.D.
-Student in Electrical and Computer Engineering | 🧠 Machine Learning Engineer | 🤖 LLM & AI Researcher
+## 🧠 Machine Learning Engineer | 🤖 LLM & AI Researcher

 ## 🔹 About Me
 I'm a Machine Learning Engineer with **3+ years of experience**, specializing in **NLP, Large Language Models (LLMs), Python programming, data analysis, and AI security**.
 My expertise lies in developing and fine-tuning AI models, working with complex datasets, and building scalable AI solutions.
 Currently, I'm a **Ph.D. student at the Rochester Institute of Technology (RIT)** and a **Research Assistant**, focusing on **LLM security, and defense mechanisms**.